-- Have a BMI (Body Mass Index) of 40 or more (about 100lbs. over ideal body weight).
+- Has a BMI (Body Mass Index) of 40 or more (about 100lbs. over ideal body weight).

-- Have a BMI between 35-40 and with medical problems such as diabetes, sleep apnea, high blood pressure, joint disease or high cholesterol.
+- Has a BMI ranging from 35-40 and with medical problems such as diabetes, sleep apnea, high blood pressure, joint disease, or high cholesterol.

-If these apply to you, then surgery may be the right option for long-term weight loss.
-When combined with dietary changes, exercise and counseling, patients can lose weight and maintain a healthy weight.
+If you feel these apply to you, a surgical alternative may be the right option for long-term weight loss.
+Patients at St. Bernards that combine dietary changes, exercise, and counseling find tremendous success in losing weight and maintaining a healthy weight.

-Sleeve Gastrectomy permanently reduces the size of the stomach which restricts the amount of food a person is able to eat, resulting in weight loss.
-The surgical procedure removes about 75percent of the stomach, leaving a long banana-shaped sleeve that can hold far less food.
+Sleeve Gastrectomy permanently reduces the size of the stomach.
+This reduction restricts the amount of food a person can eat, resulting in weight loss.
+The surgical procedure removes about 75 percent of the stomach, leaving a long banana-shaped sleeve that can hold far less food.

 Laparoscopic Gastric Bypass

-During Laparoscopic Gastric Bypass, the surgeon cuts away approximately 85percent of the stomach, leaving a small golf ball-sized pouch that holds little food, reducing the amount that can be consumed.
-The portion of the stomach that is cut away remains in the abdomen and remains connected to the small intestine but no longer accepts food.
-The second part of the procedure bypasses a portion of the small intestine so fewer calories will be absorbed through the intestinal wall, further contributing to weight loss.
+During Laparoscopic Gastric Bypass, the surgeon cuts away approximately 85 percent of the stomach.
+This leaves a small golf ball-sized pouch that holds little food.
+By reducing the size of the stomach, you also reduce the amount of food that can be consumed.
+The stomach that is cut away remains in the abdomen, still connected to the small intestine but no longer accepts food.
+The second part of the procedure uses a bypasses approach to secure a portion of the small intestine to the remaining stomach.
+By doing this, fewer calories will be absorbed through the intestinal wall, further contributing to weight loss.

 For more information, please contact the Bariatric Program Coordinator at 870.243.0531.